-“The Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies” reads article 49 in Geneva convention 4.
-The Jewish settlements in the territories occupied by Israel as of its conquests of the 1967 war, were, and still are, at the heart of the debate in Israeli politics.
-It might be the case that the peace with the United Emirates, the price of which was the deference of the annexation envisioned by Trump’s Plan of the Century enthusiastically endorsed by the right bloc, would in fact cost Netanyahu his reign: the leaders of the settlers, as well as their politicians, who gave him a shield from any alternative government, became more vocal and resolute in finding a different alternative, demonstrated by the rise of Bennet, the leader of Yamina, to some 23 mandates in the polls in the fall of 2020, on the background of the disappointment from Netanyahu’s given the COVID-19 virus, but with clear relation to his policy towards the annexation.
+“The Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies,” according to Article 49 of the Fourth Geneva Convention.
+The Jewish settlements in the territories occupied by Israel since the 1967 war are at the heart of the debate in Israeli politics.
+Israel’s peace accord with the United Arab Emirates – which was conditional upon foregoing the annexation envisioned in President Trump’s “deal of the century” (which had been enthusiastically endorsed by the right-wing bloc in Israel) – may very well have led to Netanyahu’s political downfall.
+The leaders of the Jewish settlers and their political patrons, who had shielded Netanyahu from any alternative government, became more vocal and resolute in exploring other options.
+This was reflected in the rise of Bennett, the leader of Yamina, to 23 seats in the polls in the fall of 2020.
+This was partly attributable to disappointment with Netanyahu’s handling of the Covid-19 pandemic, but also clearly related to his backtracking on annexation.

-Crucially, the struggle over the settlements, identified with the extreme and religiously zealous Gush Emunim movement in the 1970s and 80s, became the pinnacle of the right once their power not just as pivot parties, but within the primaries of the Likud party, became instrumental.
-This was a warzone with the supreme court since the war dust has settled over the 1967 and 1973 wars, and the settlements begun springing like mushrooms after the rain on the arid yet Palestinian populated land beyond the green-line.
-On the one hand, the Israeli court was the international shield to ensure the world Israel as a democracy respected international conventions and human rights; on the other hand, the courts became the bitter enemy of the settlers and their political representatives – both in the religious-national parties and within the Likud.
-Article 49 of the 4th Geneva convention was already mentioned in the judicial advice given on 18 September 1967 to the government, when the question whether a civilian settlements of Jews could be legal.
-The answer then was a resounding no.
+The struggle over the Jewish settlements, initially identified with the extreme and religiously zealous Gush Emunim movement in the 1970s and 1980s, became a key issue for the right-wing parties.
+In the Likud primaries, for example, candidates competed for the support of a growing number of pro-settlement party members.
+This issue also became a battleground with the Supreme Court after the dust settled from the 1967 and 1973 wars, and settlements began popping up like mushrooms after the rain on the arid, Palestinian-populated land beyond the Green Line.
+In its role as an arbiter of Israel’s compliance with democratic norms and international conventions on human rights, the Supreme Court became the bitter enemy of the settlers and their political representatives – both in the national-religious parties and within the Likud.
+As early as September 18, 1967, the court cited Article 49 of the Fourth Geneva Convention in advising the government on the legality of settling Jewish civilians in the newly conquered territories.
+The answer then was a resounding “no.”

-Surprisingly, there were relatively few supreme court rulings regarding the legality of the settlements over the last 50 years.
-The first three rulings, in the 1970s, set the rules of the game within which the establishment of the settlements played out: security necessity, within state land and without harming privately owned land by Palestinians.
-The question whether the supreme court by its minimal rulings actually authorized the settlements, at least in silence, the gradual transfer of almost half a million Jews into the occupied territories, remains disputed.
-Judge Shamgar, for one, thought this was a political matter, one that the court abstained from ruling over; others believed that had the settlements break any rule of the court, there would have been appeals against it, and therefore the courts indeed legalized the settlements.
+Surprisingly, there have been relatively few Supreme Court rulings regarding the legality of the settlements.
+The first three rulings, in the 1970s, set the rules for establishing Jewish settlements in the territories.
+They must serve a security need and must be built on state land, without infringing upon land privately owned by Palestinians.
+Did the Supreme Court’s minimal involvement provide quiet authorization for the settlements and the gradual transfer of almost half a million Jews to the occupied territories?
+This question remains a subject of dispute.
+Justice Meir Shamgar, for one, thought this was a political matter and that the court should refrain from ruling on it.
+Others have contended that the court’s non-intervention has indeed legalized the settlements.